-- Major project activities, including any interactive/participatory components, performance or presentation elements, and professional development for health care staff (if applicable). - Your intended or target audience. - Project goals and desired health-related outcomes.
-If your project addresses an identified need or challenge, please explain. - Participating artist(s).
-What experience and skills does your project artist(s) contribute to uphold artistic quality and integrity?
-Why are they appropriate for this project and your target audience? - For projects previously funded by an NHSCA grant ONLY: explain how your project has evolved in response to community input, evaluation outcomes, and organizational learning since it was most recently funded.
+- Major project activities, including those activities that specifically engage the public. - Your intended or target audience. - Project goals and desired public benefit outcomes.
+If your project addresses an identified community need, please explain. - Participating artist(s).
+What experience and skills do your project artist(s) contribute to uphold artistic quality?
+Why are they appropriate for this project? - For projects previously funded by an NHSCA grant ONLY: explain how your project has evolved in response to community input, evaluation outcomes, and organizational learning since it was last funded by NHSCA.

-3. ACCESS, ENGAGEMENT AND BENEFIT
+3. PUBLIC ACCESS, ENGAGEMENT AND BENEFIT

-- Accessibility and equity should be an integral consideration in your project design.
+- How will your project benefit your target audience and community(ies)? - Accessibility and equity should be an integral consideration in your project design.
 How will your project be programmatically and physically accessible to ensure that individuals with disabilities (developmental, cognitive, physical, and sensory) and other underserved populations are able to participate in a meaningful way?
 This may be reflected in your project design, materials, physical location, and budget. - Explain how your project is designed to reach, welcome, and engage individuals who face barriers to participation due to race, ethnicity, country of origin, language, economic capacity, gender orientation, ability, or geography.